ai22ai22/mtk/SDK_V4.2.0/project/mt2523_hdk/apps/iot_sdk_demo/readme.txt

       including music control and call control.
     - Bluetooth LE proximity profile (PXP).
 Demonstrates PXP profile's functionality, such as out of range alert.
-    - Sensor Subsystem.
-Demonstrates how to obtain sensor data from physical sensors and virtual sensors on a sensor daughterboard, and then display the sensor data.
-MediaTek MT2511 biosensor daughterboard is required to demonstrate this feature.
     - Watch face.
 Demonstrates the low power consumption option of LCM partial update.
     - Low power.
 Demonstrates the low power consumption of Bluetooth, GNSS